stefanoslig/blog/_posts/angular-composables.md

 }
 ```

-And now it can be use in all the different components like this:
+And now it can be used in all the different components like this:

 ```ts
 @Component({